productfed/product-practice/06 Epics in better shape.md

-This page is only intended to provide one more element of discussion, to the [previous session](https://github.com/productfed/product-practice/blob/main/05%20More%20effective%20epics.md).
+This page provides one more element of discussion, to the [previous session](https://github.com/productfed/product-practice/blob/main/05%20More%20effective%20epics.md).

 ##